IBM/kubernetes-mongoose/README.md

 [![Build Status](https://travis-ci.org/IBM/kubernetes-mongoose.svg?branch=master)](https://travis-ci.org/IBM/kubernetes-mongoose)

 # Create a Map Server with MongoDB and Mongoose
 In this Code Pattern, we will create a map server using MongoDB and Mongoose.
 The map server is a Node.js app using the mongoose framework.
-The map server will be used as a backend for a dashboard.
+The map server will serve the data to generate an SVG of the map for a dashboard.
 The dashboard will show the booths and draw a map for the user.
+PDF versions will also be served for the iOS app that will generate an indoor map.

 When the reader has completed this Code Pattern, they will understand how to: